JesperLH/Multisubject-Archetypal-Analysis/README.md

 # MSAA - MultiSubject Archetypal Analysis
 The Multisubject Archetypal Analysis Toolbox holds several extensions to ordinary archetypal analysis.
-Their algorithms implemented in Matlab™ and support the use of graphical processing units (GPUs) for high performance computing.
+The algorithms are implemented in Matlab™ and support the use of graphical processing units (GPUs) for high performance computing.
 All code can be used freely in research and other non-profit applications.
 If you publish results obtained with this toolbox we kindly